MarkusWandel/battery-tester/doc/manual.md

 ![Assembly Photo 9](pix/assembly9.jpg)

 Bottom wiring.
-Noncritical connections are wirewrapped since I happen to have wirewrap stuff.
+Noncritical connections are wirewrapped.

 The power adapter is directly attached.
 Otherwise plugging in the wrong type would burn out the Arduino.
 Its AVR328 chip runs directly off the power adapter's regulated 5V.
 ![Assembly Photo 10](pix/assembly10.jpg)